Course Dates: 2-6 February 2015

 You will work in a small team to produce your own educational video programme and this process is interchanged with theoretical sessions and visits to ensure a good balance of work.
 The course culminates with a public showcase of the videos produced by the different teams to an invited audience.

-The course agenda includes a visit to a relevant organisation in the area.
 You will have access to recording and editing and can also bring your own camera and laptop.
 You will also be provided with a selection of resources, materials and tools to enhance your own creation of educational video resources as well as tips and suggestions about how to use existing video-based resources.

 A good mix of theory and hands-on.
 Both basic and more sophisticated stuff.